-The most material insurance risks for the Society in run-off were expense risk, persistency and option take-up risk.
+The most material insurance risks for the Society in run-off were expense persistency and option take-up risk.

-The Society manages these risks by:
+- The Society manages these risks by:

 - Setting and monitoring appropriate risk appetite limits through a controlled governance framework;

 - Monitoring the amount of capital it holds;

 - Use of reinsurance;

-- Assumption setting;

 - Claims underwriting; and

-- Cost control and budget reforecasting.
+- A cost sharing agreement with the Society's parent company.